mockito/mockito/README.md

 ## Mockito for enterprise

-Available as part of the Tidelift Subscription
+Available as part of the [Tidelift](https://tidelift.com/subscription/pkg/maven-org-mockito-mockito-core) Subscription.

 The maintainers of org.mockito:mockito-core and thousands of other packages are working with Tidelift to deliver commercial support and maintenance for the open source dependencies you use to build your applications.
 Save time,